You are currently browsing the tag archive for the ‘humans’ tag.

 The snake-being was divine, so her dismembered pieces kept fusing back together, but the pain of the assault was overwhelming.
 The serpent escaped into the ocean and swam away forever from the island of Makira, but, as she left she withdrew her blessings of abundance and ease.
 Since that time, life in the Solomon Islands has become difficult.
 Famines and crop failures became facts of life and death spread everywhere.
 The islanders still venerate snakes, the mortal embodiment of Kahausibware—but where the amoral creator has gone is a mystery.

 The world’s largest hornet is the Asian giant hornet (Vespa mandarinia).
-An individual specimen can measure up to 5 cm (2 inches) long and has a wingspan of 7.6 cm (3 inches).
+An individual specimen can measure up to40 mm (1.6 inches) long with a wingspan of 60 mm (2.5 inches).
 Giant hornets have blunt wide heads which look different from those of other wasps, hornets, and bees and they are colored yellow orange and brown.

 The Asian giant hornet ranges from Siberia down across the Chinese coast into Indochina and lives as far west as India, however the hornet is most common in the rural parts of Japan where it is known as the giant sparrow bee.
 The sting of the Asian giant hornet is as oversized as the great insect is.
 Within the hornet’s venom is an enzyme, mastoparan, which is capable of dissolving human tissue.
 Masato Ono, an entomologist unlucky enough to be stung by the creature described the sensation a “a hot nail through my leg.”
 Although the sting of a normal honey bee can kill a person who is allergic to bees, the sting of an Asian giant hornet can kill a person who has no allergies–and about 70 unfortunate souls are killed by the hornets every year.